DCzajkowski/colloquy-docs/creating-custom-driver.md

 ### What is driver?

 Drivers are used to state the way in which you want to have your `context` stored.
-Our "basic" implementation offers you to store the data in the files or your local memory.
+Our implementation offers you to store the data in the files or your local memory.

 ### Driver template & examples